-- Cancer antigen CA 125 is often elevated both in serum and in pleural and peritoneal fluid.
+- Cancer antigen 125 (CA 125) is often elevated both in serum and in pleural and peritoneal fluid.

-- CXR (AP and lateral) will show the degree of pulmonary effusion.
+- CXR (AP and lateral) will show the degree of pleural effusion.

 - Abdominal ultrasound will demonstrate the ascites and should outline the ovarian tumour too.